 Be sure to allow the mineral spirits to dry completely before moving on to the next stage of finishing your project with stain or paint.

-If you don’t have mineral spirits, dampen the cloth slightly with water, and wipe the wood surface well with the grain.
+If you don’t have mineral spirits, dampen a microfiber cloth slightly with water, and wipe the wood surface well with the grain.

 Do not let water sit on the wood, though.
-A lightly damp microfiber cloth, not a soaked one, is the rule.
-As with mineral spirits, allow the wood to dry completely before applying paint or stain.
+The rule is a lightly damp microfiber cloth, not a soaked one.
+As with mineral spirits, allow the wood to dry completely before applying a finish, paint, or stain.

 Microfiber is rather clingy, as those of you who’ve tried microfiber sheets on your bed have learned.
 Dust will adhere well to the cloth, and the light dampening improves good adherence.

 Using a clean cloth, pour a little undiluted denatured alcohol on it and wipe the wood surface, again with the grain.
 It will tend to pick up even the finest dust particles, and because it dries very quickly, it will not discolor your wood.
-It’s safe to use on surfaces where food might be present, too, like wood countertops and chopping boards.
+It’s also safe to use on surfaces where food might be present, like wood countertops and cutting boards.

 If you’re concerned about the added chemicals, lightly dampen your cloth or rag with water and wipe the surface again.
-But it’s likely your finish will be a polyurethane, anyway, which will bury anything that lingers after drying.
+But your finish will likely be a polyurethane, anyway, which will bury anything that lingers after drying.

 Just rub down the surface of the wood, and it will pick up anything it finds.
-Since what it finds will stick to the cloth, it will not be redeposited elsewhere.
+It will not be redeposited elsewhere since what it finds will stick to the cloth.
 Wipe with the wood grain to let it dig deep for the sanding dust, and you’ll be fine.

 Take these extra steps to finish the project you’ve worked hard on to complete.
 It would be a shame to have its finish be bumpy to the feel and especially a shame to have it look uneven.